 Four times the opportunistic Ducks defense capitalized on Ohio State turnovers, but their offense didn't as the Buckeye defense prevented Oregon from doing what it had done all season - converting turnovers into points.
-"To have four turnovers and still beat a

 "To have four turnovers and still beat a team like that 42-20, an incredible experience," head coach Urban Meyer said after the win.